 1: The data was really easy to get hold of, slightly more work required to put it into a useful format.

 Each app formats the data differently, I would recommend trying QS Accessfirst and go from there as it aggregates data and tabulates it for you and its free.
 In my case I wanted the raw data as granular as it comes so I could work it into a format I could use to push it through Alteryx & Tableau.
-If you don’t have access to these tools, you can use Excel to clean the data instead of Alteryx and you can use Tableau Public for free instead of the professional version, it just might take longer.
-All in I spent 15 minutes from export to the visualisations in this post.
-Find out more about how I used these tools over atThe Information Lab blog where I‘ll soon give a little more detail on the process and workflow.
+If you don’t have access to these tools, you can use Excel to clean the data instead of Alteryx and you can use Tableau Public for free instead of the professional version.
+All in, I spent 15 minutes from export to the visualisations in this post.

 The step and the heart rate data are the two most compelling bits of data from the device.
 Calorie and distance data are also useful but the accuracy is really hit and miss (at least for me) largely because they’re based on assumptions and calculations that vary for each individual: height, weight and fitness.

 2: Watch OS2 increased the sampling rate for heart rate tracking.

 Every heart rate reading over the last 3 months.
 The watch has a tendancy to like generating readings at certain heart rate bands.

 I also noticed a whole range of stealthy modifications to the HealthKit app in iOS 9 and 9.1 as well as the addition of some new categories and measures.
 It also appears to be more stable.

 3: For activity tracking the heart rate data really isn’t great at all if you’re going to want to take it seriously.